 If so you may have Generalized Anxiety Disorder (GAD).
 Generalized anxiety is more than normal anxiety.
 It’s chronic and exaggerated worry and tension, even though, at times, nothing seems to provoke it.
 You may worry excessively over money, health, family or work.
 You may not be able to shake your concerns, even though you often realize that your anxiety is more intense than the situation warrants.

-I have worked with many people with anxiety and find that a multifaceted approach works best.
+At Indigo, we have worked with many people with anxiety and find that a multifaceted approach works best.
 This may include the use of diet, exercise, mindfulness along with behavioral and thinking strategies and for some clients if they choose, also medication.
-I try to come up with an individualized plan that that works best for each client.
+We try to come up with an individualized plan that that works best for each client.

-Additionally, I work with clients to learn mindful practices such as breathing, progressive relaxation, guided imagery.
+Additionally, we work with clients to learn mindful practices such as breathing, progressive relaxation, guided imagery.
 Since anxiety works both in the brain and body, it is important to work both on the thinking and the physiological symptoms.
-I can also integrate the use of writing and art therapy to lower anxiety symptoms.
+We can also integrate the use of writing and art therapy to lower anxiety symptoms.

-I help people with social anxiety to work on their self-esteem, their negative thought patterns, along with mindful and practical strategies to reduce physical symptoms.
-I can help people to worry less and be more present in social situations.
+We help people with social anxiety to work on their self-esteem, their negative thought patterns, along with mindful and practical strategies to reduce physical symptoms.
+We can help people to worry less and be more present in social situations.

-I know it can be scary to take the first steps to talk to someone about your anxiety.
-I am here to help.
-Contact me today to schedule a first appointment to see if we’re a good fit.
+We know it can be scary to take the first steps to talk to someone about your anxiety.
+We are here to help.
+Contact us today to schedule a first appointment to see if we’re a good fit.

 "Challenges are what make life interesting and overcoming them is what makes life meaningful."